airekans/refine-buka/README.md

 ## 2.x Version
 You can `import buka` to extend its functions.

-If Pillow library is installed, it can decode directly into JPG files.
+If the latest Pillow library is installed, use `--pil` for faster decoding.

+**Note** that the [latest version](https://github.com/python-pillow/Pillow) of Pillow has fixed the memory leak of the WebP decoder.
+Please use `--pil` to enable it.

 ## Usage